 I have not always been a big coconut fan, but I like it these days.
 After you cook it, it’s toasted and oh so delicious.

 I haven’t always known about Hello Dolly Bars.
 My friend brought some over a few years ago and shared with us.
 I couldn’t figure out how on earth I’d gotten through life without eating them?
-She became my new best friend.
+She (and this dessert with sweetened condensed milk) became my new best friend.

 Recipe and printable instructions at the bottom of the post.